SumoLogic/sumologic-documentation/docs/contributing/templates/partner-app.md

 \Enter a list of log types, usually hyperlinked to vendor docs.\

-## Sample Log and Metrics messages
+## Sample log and metrics messages

 ### Log message